Return to Contents

 This is probably the most difficult of the rules associated with nomenclature to master.

-Here are some illustrative examples of the first point of difference rule:
+Here are some illustrative examples of the first point of difference and related rules:

 2-methylpentane